rainwoodman/mpiimport/README.md

 `mpiimport` is a Python import hook that delegates the file operations to the root rank of `MPI_COMM_WORLD`.
 It significantly reduces the number of filesystem system calls at the start up of python scripts.

 We believe that `mpiimport` can significantly reduce the start-up time of complex python scripts on super-computers.
+Note that the gain is limited if dynamic linking on the system is very slow.
+(For example, Hopper at NERSC).

 Currently we only implemented `mpiimport` for Python 2.7.

 ## Installation and usage

-mpiimport compiles and runs on BlueWaters (NCSA, with bw-python), Edison(NERSC, with python), and Rock Clusters 6.4 with Intel MPI.
+`mpiimport` compiles and runs on BlueWaters (NCSA, with bw-python), Edison(NERSC, with python), and Rock Clusters 6.4 with Intel MPI.
+We have used `mpiimport` in production jobs with parallel MPI applications with upto 8,192 ranks on BlueWaters, and 512 ranks on Edison.

 To install, clone the source and make
 ```